 The mission statement we've adopted for our bicentennial year is in keeping with our continual focus: “A community of Christ serving with grace, hope, gratitude, love, and faith.”
 The theme for our special year is Celebrating Through Service.
 We're challenging every member of First Presbyterian to perform additional service to our church and community this year to honor our church's incredible history.

-A Bicentennial Commemoration Service at the State Capitol will kick off our celebration on January 21 at 7:00 p.m.
-It will include a gathering in the old House chamber and a bagpiper-led recessional back to Memorial Hall.
-There, a Scottish-themed reception will feature music and a “visit” by FPC forefather Dr. William McPheeters.
-Click here for detailed information.
-Reservations are required for the service at the State Capitol; the reception is open to all.
-You can also watch the service at the Capitol via live streaming back at our Edge Building.
+A Bicentennial Commemoration Service at the State Capitol was the kick off for our celebration on January 21 at 7:00 p.m.
+It included a gathering in the old House chamber and a bagpiper-led recessional back to Memorial Hall.
+There, a Scottish-themed reception featured music and a “visit” by FPC forefather Dr. William McPheeters.

-FPC Families In Our 200 Years — Special displays feature photos and other memorabilia provided by families representing multiple generations of our church‘s history.
+FPC Families In Our 200 Years — Special displays featured photos and other memorabilia from families representing multiple generations of our church‘s history.

-A First Presbyterian History — Campbell University professor Dr. Glenn Jonas will present the book he’s been commissioned to write at a book-signing event.
+A First Presbyterian History — Campbell University professor Dr. Glenn Jonas presented the book he was commissioned to write.

-A Concert and Lecture Series will include concerts by FPC youth and an adult professional singing group and instrumental performances by FPC members.
+A Concert and Lecture Series concerts by FPC youth, an adult professional singing group, and instrumental performances by FPC members.

-Our Church Facilities Over Time — Photographs depicting historical and recent changes to our church will be shown on a flat-screen television.
+Our Church Facilities Over Time — Photographs depicting historical and recent changes to our church were shown on a flat-screen television.

 FPC Reminiscing Page where you can post and share your fond memories of First Presbyterian Church.
 Visit Here

-Oral History — DVDs will be produced featuring interviews with FPC members who have had significant roles in the church’s recent history.
-The DVDs will be shown periodically on a flat-screen TV and be available for purchase.
+Oral History — DVDs were produced featuring interviews with FPC members who have had significant roles in the church’s recent history.
+The DVDs are shown periodically on a flat-screen TV and be available for purchase.

-Bicentennial Curriculum — The Christian Education Committee is developing lesson plans designed for youth who will assist teachers in helping students understand the significance of the FPC bicentennial.
+Bicentennial Curriculum — The Christian Education Committee developed lesson plans designed for youth that assisted teachers in helping students understand the significance of the FPC bicentennial.

-Bicentennial Anthem — A special piece, commissioned by the Worship, Music, and Communion Committee, will have its premiere, performed by the Chancel Choir and Dr. David Covington in January.
+Bicentennial Anthem — A special piece, commissioned by the Worship, Music, and Communion Committee, had its premiere, performed by the Chancel Choir and Dr. David Covington in January.

-Special Worship Services throughout the year will feature ministers previously associated with FPC.
+Special Worship Services throughout the year featured ministers previously associated with FPC.

-200 Hours of Service — Members will be invited to account for the number of hours in 2016 they donate in service to the bicentennial theme, purpose and mission.
-Displays will illustrate these service activities, and participants will be recognized at the end of the year.
+200 Hours of Service — Members were invited to account for the number of hours in 2016 they donate in service to the bicentennial theme, purpose and mission.
+Displays will illustrated these service activities, and participants were recognized at the end of the year.

-Bicentennial Promotional Items to help you remember our special year will be available for sale.
+Bicentennial Promotional Items to help you remember our special year are available for sale.